psychemedia/storytelling-notes/raggle_taggle_gypsy.md

 8 Last night you slept on a goose-feather bed,
 With the sheet turned down so bravely, O!
-And to-night you’ll sleep in a cold open field,
+And to-night you'll sleep in a cold open field,
 Along with the wraggle taggle gipsies, O!

 9 What care I for a goose-feather bed,